 Daniel has lived for many years in the on-reserve setting and understands the challenges Aboriginal people face by being located outside of urban centres.
 This isolation can make it difficult to access services such as banking, grocery shopping, paying bills and attending medical and other appointments.
 Daniel is committed to continue working with fellow Council members to improve infrastructure and promote employment opportunities for Leq’á:mel First Nation Members.

 Taisha Mitchell has education in plant ecology and sustainable agriculture.
 She is an ISA Certified Arborist and a Certified Wildlife Danger Tree Assessor.
 She has completed the Vancouver Island University Riparian Area Regulation course.
 Taisha has developed eradication strategies for invasive plant species.
 Taisha conducts vegetation and wildlife surveys, soil and stream assessments, and oversees environmental and agricultural aspects of construction and pipeline work.
 She is a certified electrofishing crew supervisor.
 Taisha participates in field site investigations, data analysis and provides assistance with report preparation.

 Lynn provides office administration, and manages health, safety and environmental (HSE) matters such as ISNetworld, eRailSafe, Gold Shovel, etc. She is the Company contact person for HSE policy matters.
 Lynn is the senior editor of McTavish professional reports.

 Lynn has been a Registered Nurse in various line and supervisory roles in the fields of primary care, occupational health and public health for almost 40 years.
-In her role as a Federal civil servant (nursing) Lynn provided hands-on nursing duties, and staff supervision and management for First Nations communities in the geographic north of BC.
+In her role as a Federal civil servant (nursing) Lynn provided hands-on nursing duties, staff supervision and management for First Nations communities in the geographic north of BC.
 Lynn retired from the Federal Government in 2014, but returned to active duty to provide hands-on home and community care services and community health services to a small local First Nation.